 Okay, so you’ve filed the Certificate of Organization, designated a registered agent, adopted an operating agreement, and filed for an EIN.
 Time to start doing business, right?
 Sorry, there are a couple of additional steps you may need to take first.
 But don’t worry, you’re almost there!

 Step 6: Taxes, Licensing & Income Reporting

-A business license is required for “any person or entity conducting trade or business in the state of Delaware.”
-The application is available online or through hard copy.
-If your LLC is an employer, you may want to consider the online method as you will be able to register your business with the Division of Revenue, the Division of Unemployment Insurance, and the Office of Workers Compensation at the same time.
-If applying by hard copy, send to the following address:
+The Certificate of Organization may have already made your business legitimate, but your LLC will still need to apply for a business license.
+The Division of Revenue states that “any person or entity conducting trade or business in the state of Delaware” must obtain a business license.
+The application is available online or on paper.
+If your LLC is an employer, you may want to take the online route, which will allow you to register your business with the Division of Revenue, the Division of Unemployment Insurance, and the Office of Workers Compensation at the same time.

 Division of Revenue

 Wilmington, DE 19899-8750

 Licensure costs depend on your business category, and you can find a complete list of fees on the application itself.
 Your initial license is active for one year, after which you can file either a one- or three-year renewal.